Introduction

 Note

 The executable you just downloaded (gab) won’t be in your path.
 You’ll need to invoke it directly.
+You may also need to mark it as executable.

 Later, Gab will recommend how to update your PATH as part of installation.
 Ultimately, this is up to you!